Back to the home page

 Click Save and reboot your router.

-Note: this isn't always necessary.
-Try it without UPnP first.
+Note: Thank heaven this isn't always necessary for VPN.
+Definitely try it without UPnP first.

 QoS: applying bandwidth limits5.
 Sharing bandwidth with other people can be unpleasant, when one of them uses up all of your bandwidth and thus renders your internet horribly slow.
 That's where QoS can come to the rescue.